letriluan/AI-Agent-Chatbot/README.md

 ## Dataset Summary

-This project uses the Olist Brazilian E-commerce Dataset, a real-world dataset containing transactional data from a large online marketplace in Brazil.
+This project uses the **[Olist Brazilian E-commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)** , a real-world dataset containing transactional data from a large online marketplace in Brazil.

 The dataset represents the full lifecycle of e-commerce orders, from customer purchase to delivery and review, making it suitable for realistic analytical and business intelligence queries.